CarlosCaltzontzin/phase-1-project/README.md

 ## Project Description

 For my phase-1 project at Flatiron school I created a simple brewery directory.
-My app uses HTML/CSS/JS as a frontend that accesses data from a public API.
+My app uses HTML/CSS/JS as a frontend and accesses data from a public API.
 The public API, https://api.openbrewerydb.org/breweries, is free and require no authorization.

+Once the app loads, it will display all distinct states from the API.
+When you click on a state, it will display a list of brewery names and addresses for that state.
+A simple directory.

 ## Getting Started